 I decided the pretzel looked the best plus it was a nice balance to have a little salty to balance out all the sweet.

-If you want to make mini’s just make them about golf ball size and use mini pretzel sticks instead of the pretzel rods.
+If you want to make mini pumpkin rice krispie treats, just make them about golf ball size and use mini pretzel sticks instead of the pretzel rods.

-I’m not sure how many minis you’d get but probably about 3 or 4 times what you get from the baseball size ones.
+I’m not sure how many minis you’d get but probably about 3 or 4 times what you get from the baseball-sized ones.
 You should make these with your kids at least once this fall.
 It’s such a fun treat to make together!